sophiasieder/signal_project/README.md

 ## UML Models

-In `uml_models/` findest du alle UML-Diagramme und die Begleit-Dokumentation:
+All UML diagrams and accompanying documentation are in the `uml_models/` folder:

 - **Data Access Layer**
-  DataSourceAdapter, DataListener, DataParser, DataRecord und DataStorage
+  DataSourceAdapter, DataListener, DataParser, DataRecord, and DataStorage
 - **Data Storage System**
-  Speicherung, Retrieval, Alerting, Authorisierung
+  Storage, retrieval, alerting, and authorization
 - **Alerting Module**
-  Alert, AlertRule, AlertGenerator, AlertManager, StaffMember
+  Alert, AlertRule, AlertGenerator, AlertManager, and StaffMember

-Schau dir die PDFs im Ordner an:
+Browse the PDFs in the folder:
 [uml_models](./uml_models/)